Aeroluna/LunaCoopMod/README.md

 - Reduced Auto-Turret health from 150 to 100.
 - Reduced Auto-Turret armor from 1 to 0.

 Copied from Versus.
-Duration of Raven's summons massively, and in return increase the auto-turret damage.
+Duration of Raven's summons massively reduced, and in return, auto-turret damage is greatly increased.
 It was a common problem that a Raven from an attack wave would place an Auto-Turret or Point Defense Drone and the map ping would not disappear until the unit timed out 3 minutes later.

 - Increased Science Vessel Irradiate cost from 25 energy to 75 energy.
 - Increased Science Vessel Defensive Matrix cost from 50 energy to 100 energy.